thoughtspot/thoughtspot.github.io/_admin/ts-cloud/customize-help.md

 company-specific training.

 To customize the Help menu, navigate to the Admin Console by clicking on the **Admin** tab from the top navigation bar.
 Select **Help customization** from the side navigation bar that appears.

+Note that you may not see the **Help customization** option, if your ThoughtSpot environment uses the new Information Center, which you cannot customize.
+To enable the customizable help menu, [contact ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html).

 ![Admin Console - Help customization]({{ site.baseurl }}/images/admin-portal-help-customization.png "Admin Console - Help customization")